utsavanand2/docs/docs/pricing/README.md

 Purchase a license for [inlets-pro](https://github.com/inlets/inlets-pro/)

+## Why PRO?

+Inlets PRO is a commercial-grade Cloud Native Tunnel which is secure by default through automatic TLS (encryption).

+* Tunnel through NAT and firewalls transparently
+* Work with any TCP traffic - including databases, TLS, SSH, Kubernetes IngressControllers and custom APIs
+* You can run in any region where you have access to a server, unlike SaaS products
+* You are in complete control of the tunnel at both ends
+* You can either expose a TCP service on the internet, or only to a remote local network
+* We have spent weeks building deep integrations into Kubernetes
+* You're gaining months worth of work to integrate directly to different cloud vendors and IaaS platforms, if you should need it such as: EC2, Azure, Packet, Scaleway, DigitalOcean and Civo
+* Multi-arch support is built-in for Windows, Linux and MacOS whether on Intel or ARM
+* Convenient static binaries are supplied which require no other dependencies
+* Free systemd unit files and Kubernetes YAML files
+* Free access to dozens of tutorials and complementary OSS projects

+Non-commercial users can enjoy free community support, and commercial users can rest assured that they have someone to talk to if things are not going to plan.

+We also provide commercial support and can design a custom reference architecture for you whether using Kubernetes or not.

 ## 14-day trial for unlimited use

 A 14-day, free, non-obligation trial is made available for unlimited use - whether business, commercial or enterprise.
 After completing the trial, you have several options.